bywatersolutions/koha-opac-tester/README.md

 # koha-opac-tester
-A small utility to test a Koha OPAC to ensure it is functioning correctly.
+A small utility to test a Koha OPAC or staff intranet to ensure it is functioning correctly ( for searching ).

 This utility will search and opac and return a good status code if the site gives back a 200 and the string to look for is found.